Step 4: Installing and Configuring RemoteFX

 Configure the custom RDP settings for a LAN connection speed.

-Install the RemoteFX 3D Video Adapter on the personal virtual desktop.
+Install the RemoteFX 3D Video Adapter on each virtual desktop within the virtual desktop pool.

 To install RemoteFX

 Open Server Manager.
 To open Server Manager, click Start, point to Administrative Tools, and then click Server Manager.

 Under the Roles Summary heading, click Add Roles.